MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-language-generation.md

 ---

-## Multi-lingual generation and language fallback policy
+## Multilingual generation and language fallback policy

 Your bot might target more than one spoken or display language.
 You can manage separate instances of the *TemplateEngine*, one per target language.
 For an example of how to add multiple languages, also known as language fallback, to your bot, see the multi-turn prompt with language fallback sample in [C#](https://aka.ms/csharp-lg-multi-turn-prompt-language-fallback-sample) or [JavaScript](https://aka.ms/js-lg-multi-turn-prompt-language-fallback-sample).